tf198/plodis/README.rst

 Performance
 ===========

 I thought it would be rubbish but actually it's not bad using a dedicated SQLite database.
-These are on my AMD Phenom II x6 3.20Ghz with each loop set at 500.
-You can expect ~4-10K SETs per sec and ~14K GETs in standard mode but if you lock the database you can get 2-3 times throughput.
+You can expect ~4-8K SETs per sec and ~13K/s GETs in standard mode but if you lock the database you can get 2-3 times throughput.
+List operations are fairly consistent around ~9K/s, though LPUSH is a bit slower.
-List operations are optomised for RPUSH/LPOP (ie FIFO) at around ~11-13K though RPOP isn't too bad if you want a stack - just avoid LPUSH if possible.
 As you can see the memory footprint for the package is around 600K - no need to change ``memory_limit`` in your ``php.ini``.

+The benchmarks are all run on my AMD Phenom II x6 3.20Ghz using a *dirty* database - i.e. the data from previous runs is left in so it gives a good idea of real world usage and each loop set at 1000.

 Just rememeber that if performance becomes that important to you then you should probably shift to a Redis server! :-)